When conducting consultation and engaging with stakeholders it is important to actively include people with a disability.

 - Communication Aids Users Society can provide support with producing information for people with communication or speech difficulties.
 This includes producing materials in easy English.
 It can also assist with consultations with people with communication or speech difficulties.
 For more information, see Communication Rights Australia.

-- Communication Resource Centre has an accessible information unit that specialises in easy English, plain language and other accessible written information.
+- Scope's Communication and Inclusion Resource Centre has an accessible information unit that specialises in easy English, plain language and other accessible written information.
 The unit is also experienced in training, consultancy, peer support and partnering with organisations and businesses to provide written information in accessible formats.

 Inclusive consultation and engagement